mapstruct/mapstruct/readme.md

 ## Importing into IDE

-MapStruct uses the hickory annotation processor to generate mapping prisms for it's own annotations.
+MapStruct uses the gem annotation processor to generate mapping gems for it's own annotations.
 Therefore for seamless integration within an IDE annotation processing needs to be enabled.

 ### IntelliJ